 Once you sign up, you will receive daily emails with source requests from various reporters.
 When you see an opportunity that fits your small business PR needs, craft and send a pitch that fits that opportunity.
 The ball is then in the reporter's court who can reach out if interested.

 Video is rapidly becoming a powerful force in B2B marketing.
 Are you leveraging this influential tool in your startup PR?
 If not, there’s no better way to begin than with Facebook Live.
 It’s free, and easy to implement.

 Gain a larger audience by scheduling and announcing the topic, date, and time in advance.
 Then your audience can log on to see it at that time, or know to look it up later.

-Facebook offers a number of resources to marketers, including nifty audience demographics tools that helps you zone in on your ideal audience.
+Facebook offers a number of resources to marketers, including nifty audience demographics tools that help you zone in on your ideal audience.
 And the real kicker?
 It's not costly.
-You’ll only need to spend anywhere from $10 to $300, depending on what services you choose!
+You’ll only need to spend from $10 to $300, depending on the services you choose.

 5. Join Conversations on Twitter

 Twitter is a valuable, budget-friendly resource.
-Create a branded Twitter page, and from there you can generate buzz about your business, boost your brand awareness, and establish yourself as a thought leader in your industry.
+Create a branded Twitter page, and from there start generating buzz about your business, boost your brand awareness, and establish yourself as a thought leader in your industry.

 Twitter also allows you to follow and join in on various discussions.
 Keep track of industry-specific hashtags and keywords that will allow you to hone in on hot-button conversations.
 Share your expertise when appropriate, and get your small business’s name into people’s minds.